Aliases for CSGALNACT1 Gene

 GeneCards Summary for CSGALNACT1 Gene

 CSGALNACT1 (Chondroitin Sulfate N-Acetylgalactosaminyltransferase 1) is a Protein Coding gene.
-Diseases associated with CSGALNACT1 include Breast Pericanalicular Fibroadenoma and Coffin-Siris Syndrome 1.
-Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+Diseases associated with CSGALNACT1 include Skeletal Dysplasia, Mild, With Joint Laxity And Advanced Bone Age and Breast Pericanalicular Fibroadenoma.
+Among its related pathways are Chondroitin sulfate/dermatan sulfate metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include glucuronosyltransferase activity and glucuronosyl-N-acetylgalactosaminyl-proteoglycan 4-beta-N-acetylgalactosaminyltransferase activity.
 An important paralog of this gene is CSGALNACT2.

 UniProtKB/Swiss-Prot Summary for CSGALNACT1 Gene

 Transfers 1,4-N-acetylgalactosamine (GalNAc) from UDP-GalNAc to the non-reducing end of glucuronic acid (GlcUA).
 Required for addition of the first GalNAc to the core tetrasaccharide linker and for elongation of chondroitin chains.
 Important role in chondroitin chain biosynthesis in cartilage formation and subsequent endochondral ossification (PubMed:11788602, PubMed:12163485, PubMed:12446672, PubMed:17145758).
 Moreover, is involved in the metabolism of aggrecan (By similarity).